 The above are minimum securities for low risk licensees/operators.
-The Department of State Development may request higher securities where the risk of default is considered higher.
+The Department for Energy and Mining may request higher securities where the risk of default is considered higher.

 No additional security would be required for Associated Activities Licences; however the security held for the primary licence would be required to be used for the AAL (i.e. floating security).

 No security will normally be requested for Preliminary Survey Licences, as these do not authorise significant impact activities.

 In line with the principles of transparency under the Act, a summary of the securities currently held against each licence may be made publicly available.